3rd Battalion, 69th Armor Regiment: Notoriety

-Bradley Fighting Vehicles attached to 3–69 AR were the first regular army elements to cross the berm into Iraq during Operation Iraqi Freedom I. The battalion was tasked with taking the Baghdad International Airport.
+Bradley Fighting Vehicles attached to 3–69 AR from A co.
+2-7 Infantry's third platoon were the first regular army elements to cross the berm into Iraq during Operation Iraqi Freedom I. The battalion was tasked with taking the Baghdad International Airport.
 When the campaign started, 3–69 AR led the rest of 3ID on the drive to Baghdad.
 After helping destroy the Iraqi 11th Infantry Division at Nasiriyah, 3ID turned north-west, covering unprecedented distance rapidly.
 It was temporarily stopped south of the Karbala Gap due to intense sandstorms and a need to wait for logistical support.
 Once the weather improved, the division resumed its advance, clearing the gap and turning north-east towards Baghdad.
 Tanks from 1st Platoon, A Company, 3–69 AR entered the Baghdad International Airport (BIAP)shortly after midnight on 4 April and 3–69 AR captured (BIAP)later that day, after limited resistance from elements of the Hammurabi Division of the Republican Guard.